BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-1/functions.md

 * Note that these new forms are *anonymous*, meaning there is **no name** between `function` and `(x,y)`
     * the name of the function **is** the name of the variable that points to it

+---

+# Variables and Scope

+In JavaScript variables are always in a specific *scope*.

+* "Scope" determines where we can use certain variables
+* Any variable defined at the *root level* of your file is in the *global scope*
+  * Global scope is useful, but dangerous!
+* In general, sets of curly braces `{}` create a *new scope*
+  * New scopes can always look outside of themselves
+  * But **nothing** can look into a different interior scope